OPENSRS

 Under these new rules, EU-local individuals have the right to revoke consent for a service provider to use their data.
 When this happens, the provider must essentially erase all record of the individual, giving them a fresh start.
 This requirement is not without consequences or limitations: some services can’t be provided without personal information, and sometimes personal information has to be kept for reasons of public interest or relating to legal claims.

-What is the purpose of the GDPR?
+What is the purpose of GDPR?

-Will the GDPR impact your business?
+Will GDPR impact your business?

 Our approach to the GDPR